 - DTP (diphtheria, tetanus, and polio) and hepatitis A (regardless of the length of your trip)

 - Typhoid fever (for a stay of longer than two weeks)

-Note: As with all destinations, it is essential that you see a doctor or pharmacist at least 6 – 8 weeks before you travel.
-Your itinerary, your medical history and the activities you have planned all affect which vaccinations you need.
+Note: As with all destinations, it is essential that you see a doctor or pharmacist at least 6 – 8 weeks before your visit to Nepal.
+Your itinerary, your medical history and the activities you have planned all effect which vaccinations you need.

 Now you’ve read everything you need to know before you go to Nepal, you might be ready to go.
 Following websites can help you plan the perfect trip: